princeton-computational-imaging/LITL-Optimization/README.md

 *by [Felix Antoine Goudreault](https://scholar.google.com/citations?user=DncgVscAAAAJ), Dominik Scheuble, [Mario Bijelic](http://mariobijelic.de), [Nicolas Robidoux](https://scholar.google.com/citations?user=Rd8f9jYAAAAJ) and [Felix Heide](https://www.cs.princeton.edu/~fheide/) <br>

-This is the official code repository for the [LiDAR-in-the-loop Hyperparameter Optimization](https://light.princeton.edu/publication/lidar-in-the-loop-hyperparameter-optimization/), to be presented at [CVPR 2023](https://cvpr2023.thecvf.com/). <br>
+This is the official code repository for the [LiDAR-in-the-loop Hyperparameter Optimization](https://light.princeton.edu/publication/lidar-in-the-loop-hyperparameter-optimization/), to be presented at [CVPR 2023](https://cvpr2023.thecvf.com/).
 This GitHub repository only contains the transient LiDAR simulator source code that was used to generate the realistic point cloud data.
 It does not contain the optimization algorithm and the object detector sources.
 The latter is based on the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) library.

 <img src="teaser.gif" width="850">